crowdsourcing-class/crowdsourcing-class.github.io/assignment7.md

 This assignment is worth 5 points of your overall grade in the course.
 The rubric for the assignment is given below.

 * 1 point - Python file with required functions implemented.
 Your code should be readable enough that we can tell what you did, but does not need to conform to any particular interface.
-* 2 point - 6 ouput CSV files in the required format
+* 2 point - 6 ouput CSV files in the required format.
-* 2 point - Report with required details
+* 2 point - Report with required details.
-* Extra credit (1 point) - an extra Python file with your EM implementation on our data.
+* Extra credit (1 point) - an extra Python file and CSV results with your EM implementation on our data.
 </div>
 </div>